Major Parts of a Wind Turbine -functions of Wind Turbine parts(2026)

 The low-speed shaft, which is the main shaft of the turbine, has important functions.
 It supports the rotor (hub and the blades) and drives the high-speed shaft connected with it through the Gear Box which is one of the major parts of a Wind Turbine.

 The low-speed shaft transmits the rotary motion of the rotor and the torque momentum to the high-speed shaft through the Gear Box to drive the generator.
+Typically, this shaft rotates at a relatively slow speed—about 8–20 rotations per minute—providing the necessary torque to be increased by the gearbox.

 The role played by the Gear Box

 The power from the rotation of the Wind Turbine rotor is transferred to the generator through the power train, i.e. through the low-speed shaft (the main shaft), the gearbox, and the high-speed shaft.
 The rotor of the Wind Turbine rotates at a relatively slow speed.
 With a gearbox, this slowly rotating, high torque power from the rotor is converted to high-speed, low torque power, which is needed for the generator connected to the high-speed shaft.
-The Gear Box increases the rotational speed of the generator from about 15 to 20 rotations per minute (rpm) for a large, one-megawatt turbine to about 1,800 revolutions per minute which most generators need to generate electricity.

 The role played by the Controller